 Malcolm Strickland, VISTA, Kansas City, MO

 Malcolm Strickland’s experience working with teams and helping them develop has molded him into the technical leader he is today.
 As a mentor for many different teams, Strickland has demonstrated problem solving and time management skills to help teams become successful.
 Through time and volunteering, Strickland has helped run and create many different functions throughout the Greater Kansas City region.
-He is excited for his new role.

 Angela Mayes, VISTA, St. Louis, MO